Experienced Cincinnati, Ohio Workers' Compensation Attorney

 How Do I File a Workers' Comp Claim?

 A worker’s compensation claim is filed by completing a First Report of Injury (FROI) and filing with the Ohio Bureau of Workers’ Compensation or with your Managed Care Organization.
 You can also file a claim online at info.bwc.ohio.gov.
-An injured worker, employer, medical provider, managed care organization, or attorney can file a First Report of Injury.
-Once the FROI is filed, the BWC will assign you a claim number and investigate the claim.
-Beginning on September 29, 2017, injured workers must file a claim within one year of the date of injury.
+Injured workers, employers, medical providers, managed care organizations, and workers’ compensation lawyers can all file a First Report of Injury.

 How Do I Know if I Have a Workers' Comp Claim?

 If you received an injury in the course or arising out of your employment, you should have a workers' comp claim.
+This may be anything from a slip and fall accident at your workplace, an overexertion or repetitive motion injury, or even a work-related car accident.

-Your best option is to contact a Cincinnati workers' compensation attorney to determine whether or not you have a workers' comp claim.
+If you are still unsure, your best option is to contact a Cincinnati workers' compensation attorney to determine whether or not you have a workers' comp claim.

 How Long Before Workers' Comp Settlement is Approved?